Morrisville News and Citizen

 The News & Citizen is a weekly newspaper with a circulation of 13,500 based in the U.S. state of Vermont.
 It covers Lamoille County — the towns and villages of Morristown and Morrisville, Cambridge, Jeffersonville, Belvidere, Waterville, Johnson, Eden, Elmore, Hyde Park and Wolcott, plus Greensboro, Craftsbury and Hardwick, Vermont.
+It is owned by the National Trust for Local News.

 Early history

 In 1881 the News and Citizen was created when the Vermont Citizen (Morrisville, 1873 - 1881) and the Lamoille News (Hyde Park, 1877-1881) were combined.
 L. Halsey Lewis (publisher until 1922) and Henry C. Fisk were responsible for the consolidation.

 Arthur A. Twiss became owner, editor and manager of the News and Citizen (and the Lamoille Publishing Company) and after Lewis’ retirement in 1922.

 Prior to this merge the Lamoille News had been created in 1877 by Orville S. Basford when the Lamoille Newsdealer's owner died and the subscriber list was purchased by the Vermont Citizen.
 Thus ensued a three year competition between the two papers until they decided to consolidate in 1881.

 In 1942 Arthur B. Limoge purchased the News & Citizen.
 Clyde Limoge (Arthur’s son) became publisher in 1958, followed by Arthur’s grandson Bradley in 1973.